arangesh/HandyNet/README.md

 ## Testing
 An example using the HandyNet network for inference can be seen in [this script](https://github.com/arangesh/HandyNet/blob/master/scripts/demo_inference.py).

-This script can be used to generate results on the KITTI test set as follows:
+This script can be run as follows:
 ```shell
 python3 demo_inference.py /path/to/inference/model /path/to/smooth/depth/mat/file
 ```